-What you must pay What you must pay when you get these when you get these Services that are covered for you services in-network services out-of-network Services with an asterisk do not apply to your in- network or combined out-of f-pocket maximum. starter kit in the mail that includes the meter you selected, a small supply of lancets and test strips, as well as usage and educational materials.
+What you must pay What you must pay when you get these when you get these Services that are covered for you services in-network services out-of-network Services with an asterisk do not apply to your in- network or combined out-o f-pocket maximum. meter you prefer, by contacting LifeScan directly at 1-877-764-5390.
+Use order code: 123AET200.
+LifeScan will send you a starter kit in the mail that includes the meter you selected, a small supply of lancets and test strips, as well as usage and educational materials.
 You should also reach out to your physician to obtain a prescription for LifeScan test strips that you can fill at your network pharmacy. • We do not cover other brands of monitors and test strips unless you or your provider requests a medical exception and it is approved.
 If the medical exception is approved, a 20% coinsurance will apply. • Non-LifeScan monitors and test strips without a medical exception, or a medical exception that is not approved, will not be covered. • Continuous Glucose Monitors (CGMs) are considered Durable Medical Equipment (DME) and are subject to applicable DME cost sharing.
 Prior authorization is required for more than one blood glucose monitor per year and/or test strips in excess of 100 strips per 30 days.
 Prior authorization may be required for diabetic shoes and inserts.
 Prior authorization is the responsibility of your provider.
-Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-20% coinsurance for each Medicare-covered durable medical equipment item.
-25% coinsurance for each Medicare-covered durable medical equipment item.
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of 20% coinsurance for each Medicare-covered durable medical equipment item.
+25% coinsurance for each Medicare-covered durable medical equipment item. this document.)
+Covered items include, but are not limited to: